sasozivanovic/memoize/README.md

 works, and this includes `\pageref`s.
 This is so because the pictures are externalized during a normal compilation.

+Memoize supports PdfTeX, LuaTeX and XeTeX engine; they must be run in the PDF output mode.
+At the moment, only the LaTeX format is supported.

 # Different ways of doing it #

 The two stages of operation outlined above are not set in stone.